This post may contain affiliate links. Read my full disclosure policy.

 This recipe for Simple Braised French Lentils is nourishing and comforting and a delicious healthy side dish that pairs well with so many things!
 Leftovers can be frozen, or turned into a salad! #lentils #Frenchlentils #lentilrecipes

-Step 3: Add the garlic and lentils and saute until the garlic is fragrant.
+Step 3: Add the garlic and lentils and sauté until the garlic is fragrant.

 This recipe for Simple Braised French Lentils is nourishing and comforting and a delicious healthy side dish that pairs well with so many things!
 Leftovers can be frozen, or turned into a salad! #lentils #Frenchlentils #lentilrecipes

 Step 4: Deglaze with Sherry, or wine of your choosing.
 Or you can leave this out and add a little red wine vinegar at the end.
+Let this cook-off, about 2 minutes.

 This recipe for Simple Braised French Lentils is nourishing and comforting and a delicious healthy side dish that pairs well with so many things!
 Leftovers can be frozen, or turned into a salad! #lentils #Frenchlentils #lentilrecipes